Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: Discussion

 In this work, we have chosen NNs for parameterization of the rheology function.
 Available software packages and the approximation properties of NNs, in particular in high dimensions, make this a natural choice.
 However, NNs are known to behave rather nonlinearly.
 This can make their training challenging, in particular when only moderate amounts of data are available and we are interested in well-converged minimizers.
 An alternative to using NN parameterizations may be Gaussian process regression.
 In addition to the estimated function, Gaussian processes provide uncertainty estimates; that is, one could potentially say something about the regimes in which the data constrain the rheology function well and in which they do not.
 However, Gaussian processes tend to suffer more from the curse of dimensionality.
 This may become an issue when rheology functions aim at capturing more effects such as nonlocal behavior due to finite floe size, as discussed next.

 Our framework for rheology inference can be extended to account for more complex physical phenomena.
-Firstly, compressible effects, which are fundamental for accounting for spatial variations in concentration, can be introduced into the model by learning a bulk viscosity and an equation of state for the pressure.
+First, compressible effects, which are fundamental for accounting for spatial variations in concentration, can be introduced into the model by learning a bulk viscosity and an equation of state for the pressure.
 An extension to compressible models increases the amount of network parameters to be optimized and the size of the training dataset, requiring much larger computational resources.
-Secondly, our current approach assumes that the effective shear viscosity $\psi$ is local.
+Second, our current approach assumes that the effective shear viscosity $\psi$ is local.
 Recent work suggests that nonlocal effects are important in the dynamics of granular media \cite{kamrin2012, berzi2024}.
 These effects could potentially be modeled by representing $\psi_{\btheta}$ with a convolutional neural network or an NN-based kernel operator.
+Third, our model assumes that the internal stresses in sea ice are, on average, isotropic.
+Anisotropy is known to emerge in the central ice pack as a consequence of the alignment of linear kinematic features \cite{wilchinsky2006, tsamados2013, dansereau2016}, although it is unclear whether such alignment occurs in our DEM computations.
+Future extensions of our framework could incorporate anisotropic effects by including a structure tensor that measures the degree of alignment of linear kinematic features.
 Finally, in our computations we deactivated the DEM's parameterizations for mechanical deformations of ice floes, such as fracturing, ridging, rafting, and welding.
 We excluded these phenomena because, given their complexity, the accuracy of their parameterizations is still to be verified.
 However, including mechanical deformation of ice floes in our computations is straightforward and can be explored in future work.
+Since mechanical deformations imply changes in floe size and thickness, the dependence of the rheology on these parameters would also have to be captured.
+Introducing additional parameters in the rheological law considerably increases the size of the training data set.
+This, in turn, makes the optimization more computationally demanding.